orstavik/JoiEvents/docs/1c_EventTarget/6_Pattern_ExtendEventListenerOptions.md

 In this chapter we implement two event listener options:
  1. `once` (polyfill)
  2. `immediateOnly` (custom option)

+todo should i add a special check for `window.addEventListener("mouseenter",...` so that it will add an empty event listener for mouseenter on the document too, so that the window event listener for mouseenter is run?

 ## polyfilled EventListenerOption: `once`